alepulver/my-thesis/README.md

 #### Ideas

+- Check why it works so slow on Firefox
 - Deploy to openshift for production
 - Move buttons and color bar outside canvas (easier and saves space)
 - Add message box responding to current mouse position outside canvas